Flour de Liz

 Jump to Recipe Print Recipe

 I absolutely love anything maple.
-Living in New England I am constantly enticed by various maple items from lattes to meats (yep!) to donuts.
+Living in New England I am constantly enticed by various maple items from lattes to meats (yep!) to donuts to Maple Cupcakes.
 I've tried them all, and they're always delicious.
 Maple just makes everything better which is why I had to make these Maple Rice Krispie Treats!
 These flavored Rice Krispie Treats are made with homemade maple marshmallows, but take less than an hour until you can bite right in!

 A stack of 3 maple rice krispie treats on a white marbled surface in front of a grey background and a few more maple rice krispie treats in a single layer